The WUSTHOF Story

 The 6” Curved Boning knife takes the meat off of fish, poultry, and other meats with a simple maneuver.

 Regardless of your blade preference, you can keep all of them sharp with the 9” Diamond Honing Steel.
 For further customization the walnut knife block comes with an additional 7 slots on top of the 10 that you need.

 Using Precision edge technology (PEtec) this blade has a sharper edge than the competition, while also lasting noticeably longer.

 To reinforce the already tremendous strength of the high carbon German steel, the Wusthof Classic 10 Piece Knife and Walnut Block set of knives comes with a full tang.
 This full tang comes with a ergonomically designed synthetic handle that has three rivets for peace of mind.

-People who have reviewed this knife set have said they are a well balanced set of knives, and that the extra set of slots in the block is a nice inclusion.
+People who have published their own Wusthof knives review stated that this knife set is a well balanced set of knives, and that the extra set of slots in the block is a nice inclusion.
 Imbued on each knife is the Solingen name, a mark of excellence that let you know that these blades are made from the “Culture capital of the World”.

 Wusthof Knives Review – Maintenance & Care